The virus for Android smartphones

 Go through downloads, look for the APK file of KingRoot just downloaded it and launch it.

-To allow the installation, click on Settings, or go to the Android system settings, then click on Safety.
+To also allow the installation, click on Settings, or go to the Android system settings, then click on Safety.

-In my case, the installation of KingRoot it was successful on the first shot.
+In my case the installation of KingRoot it was successful on the first shot.
 I hope the same for you!

 Step 3: Removing SystemFQAD system process with root privileges

-Among the various apps, identify malware SystemFQAD, select it andโ€ฆ remove it!
-After removal, the process may still be visible in the list of apps to remove.
-I recommend restarting your smartphone.
-After rebooting, SystemFQAD Android smartphone virus will no longer be visible.
-The banners will disappear and your smartphone will be as good as new!
+Among the various apps, identify malware SystemFQAD, select it and ... remove it!
+After removal, it may be that the process is still visible in the list of apps to be removed.
+I recommend restarting the smartphone.
+After restarting, the Android Systemfqad smartphone virus will no longer be visible.
+The banners will disappear and the smartphone will return as new!

 Then do a nice cleaning of the smartphone, also deleting any large files that SystemFQDA has downloaded without your permission.